HSBawa/icp-ce-on-linux-containers/README.md

      * lxd_image_name="bionic-container-for-icp"
    * **Uncomment following line (~73) in [init_boot.sh](https://github.com/HSBawa/icp-ce-on-linux-containers/blob/master/utils/init_boot.sh)** before running terraform apply.
 This option will diable Calico to be run on IP over IP mode.
 But, as all nodes are in the same subnet, will not break ICP.
 This is a temporary code patch and I will add dynamic update soon.
 If this step is skipped, ICP install will fail when checking MTU for network interfaces.
      * echo "calico_ipip_enabled: false"  >> ./cluster/config.yaml
+   * This workaround is for Bionic LXD Containers on Bionic Host.
    * Enjoy ICP on Ubuntu Bionic with LXD 3.0

 Supported ICP-CE versions: